18 April 2016

-I reached Cape Farewell – an awesome rocky bay flanked by limestone cliffs and iconic arch – after about an hour.
-Down in the turquoise water, I could see fur seals playing and swimming around.
-To be honest it was a struggle to actually leave the place and move on.
+I reached Cape Farewell after about an hour.
+It’s an awesome rocky bay flanked by limestone cliffs and iconic arch.
+And down in the turquoise water below, I could see fur seals playing around.

 The spectacular Cape Farewell

-Continuing steeply up and down along the cliffs, I walked over more farmland and eventually up to Pillar Point Lighthouse, where just beyond was another sensational view, this time over Farewell Spit – a 25km spit of sand that stretches out at the very tip of the island.
+Continuing steeply up and down along the cliffs, I walked over more farmland and eventually up to Pillar Point Lighthouse.
+And just beyond was another sensational view, this time over Farewell Spit, a 25km spit of sand that stretches out at the very tip of the island.